 Pruning is the selective removal of plant parts, including branches, buds, leaves, blooms and roots.
-Pruning can involve the removal of living, dying or dead plant parts.
+It can involve the removal of living, dying or dead plant parts.
 Pruning applies to both soft-tissue (herbaceous) plants and woody plants (trees, shrubs, etc.).

 Understanding the goals of pruning is very important.
 People often prune plants without knowing why they need to prune the plants in the first place.
 This leads to mistakes and may waste time and resources on pruning that may not be necessary or pruning too late in the plant’s life.
 Understanding the goals of pruning can also save much time and resources in the long term.
 For example, proactive pruning to train a younger plant can save much time and hassle pruning later, prolong the lifespan of the plant and improve the appearance of the plant.